aman-ankur/yojna_khojna/memory-bank/activeContext.md

     *   Refactored `/process-pdf` using FastAPI `BackgroundTasks`.
     *   Endpoint now returns immediately, processing occurs in background.
 *   Added unit tests for the new functionality in `test_main.py`.
+*   **Evaluated Async Approaches:** Decided to stick with `BackgroundTasks` for now (simplicity) and defer migration to a dedicated Task Queue (Celery/Redis) for better scalability/resilience until later phases (e.g., Deployment Prep).

 ## Blockers
 *   None currently.